gerold-penz/bun-sqlite-key-value/README.md

 Inspired by: https://docs.keydb.dev/docs/commands/#hset

-Do not use the hash functions with several very large amounts of data or blobs.
+> Do not use the hash functions with several very large amounts of data or blobs.
-This is because the entire data record with all fields is always read and written.
+> This is because the entire data record with all fields is always read and written.
-It is better to use `setValues()` and `getValues()` for large amounts of data.
+> It is better to use `setValues()` and `getValues()` for large amounts (megabytes) of data.

 ### key